 The deadline for final, reviewed, revised, and advisor-accepted manuscripts are to be submitted online through Editorial Manager is no later than 3.5 months prior to the month of publication (e.g., December 15 for the April issue).

 A Closer Look at the Review Process

 Every technical paper submission goes through a peer review process.
-The guest editors or their designees review the papers through the online Editorial Manager website.
-Once papers are submitted through Editorial Manager the following process occurs:
+The guest editors or their designees review the papers through the Editorial Manager website.
+Once papers are submitted the following process occurs:

 - The paper is held until a JOM staff member does a quality check.

-- After the initial review, JOM staff assigns it to the proper advisor.
+- After the initial review, JOM staff assigns it to the proper guest editor.

 - The guest editor receives an email indicating the paper is ready for review.

 - The guest editor accesses the paper through Editorial Manager within 7 days, and decides whether the paper is appropriate for the topic.